Air Fryer Recipe

 Method

-1. Wash and pit the cherries, then mix with 50g of granulated sugar and set aside.
+1. Wash and stone the cherries, then toss them with 50g of granulated sugar and set aside.

-2. In a large bowl, combine flour, baking powder, and salt.
-Add cubed butter and mix until coarse crumbs form.
-Stir in remaining granulated sugar and vanilla extract.
+2. In a large bowl, mix together the flour, baking powder and salt.
+Add the cubed butter and rub or mix until it looks like coarse crumbs.
+Stir in the remaining granulated sugar and the vanilla extract.

-3. In another bowl, mix rolled oats, brown sugar, and a handful of the crumble mixture for the topping.
+3. In another bowl, combine the rolled oats, brown sugar and a handful of the crumble mixture for the topping.

-4. Press two-thirds of the crumble mixture into the bottom of a baking pan.
-Spread cherry mixture over the base, then sprinkle crumble topping evenly.
+4. Press two-thirds of the crumble mixture into the base of a baking pan.
+Spoon the cherry mixture over the top, then scatter the crumble topping evenly.

-5. Preheat air fryer to 180°C. Place baking pan inside and cook for 20-25 minutes until golden brown.
+5. Preheat the air fryer to 180°C. Put the baking pan inside and cook for 20-25 minutes, until golden brown.

-6. Allow bars to cool in the pan for 10 minutes, then lift out, cut into squares, and serve.
+6. Leave the bars to cool in the pan for 10 minutes, then lift them out, cut into squares and serve.

 Why this works in an air fryer